Air France-KLM starts process for major medium-haul jet purchase

-PARIS/AMSTERDAM, July 12 (Reuters) - Air France-KLM (AIRF.PA) has launched a tender to "renew and extend" the medium-haul fleets of Dutch unit KLM and the French and Dutch arms of low-cost subsidiary Transavia, a spokesperson for the Franco-Dutch airlines group said on Monday.
+PARIS/AMSTERDAM (Reuters) -Air France-KLM has launched a tender to “renew and extend” the medium-haul fleets of Dutch unit KLM and the French and Dutch arms of low-cost subsidiary Transavia, a spokesperson for the Franco-Dutch airlines group said on Monday.

-The company confirmed the tender after Chief Executive Officer Ben Smith was quoted as saying Air France-KLM had approached Airbus (AIR.PA) and Boeing (BA.N) about 160 jets.
+The company confirmed the tender after Chief Executive Officer Ben Smith was quoted as saying Air France-KLM had approached Airbus and Boeing about 160 jets.

 “We’ve done a little bit in this area, it’s been on the agenda since 2004, but it’s never been put in place as it is now.
 I am very pleased to be able to put together this order, the largest in the group’s history,” he told the daily Het Financieele Dagblad in an interview.